-Effective October 1, 2011 and applies to all actions occurring after that date, Rule 414 the North Carolina Evidence Code limits evidence offered to prove past medical expenses to evidence of the amounts actually paid to satisfy the bills that have been satisfied, regardless of the source of the payment, and evidence of the amounts actually necessary to satisfy the bills that have been incurred but not yet satisfied. this rule represents a dramatic change for both plaintiffs in personal injury attorneys not only in presenting cases at trial but also in negotiating settlements.
+Rule 414 of the North Carolina Evidence Code limits evidence offered to prove past medical expenses to evidence of the amounts actually paid to satisfy the bills that have been satisfied, regardless of the source of the payment, and evidence of the amounts actually necessary to satisfy the bills that have been incurred but not yet satisfied.
+This rule represents a dramatic change for both plaintiffs in personal injury attorneys not only in presenting cases at trial but also in negotiating settlements.

 How Did the Prior Law Exist?